Germany: SPD's Pistorius says he will not run for chancellor – DW – 11/21/2024

 Germany: SPD's Pistorius says he will not run for chancellorNovember 21, 2024

-Germany's Defense Minister Boris Pistorius has sought to put days of speculation about him replacing Olaf Scholz as the Social Democrat candidate for chancellor in February's snap elections to rest.
+German Defense Minister Boris Pistorius has sought to quell days of speculation about him replacing Olaf Scholz as the Social Democrat candidate for chancellor in February's snap election.

-In a video published on the SPD's social media channels, Pistorius said he had just told the party leadership that he would not be available to stand as the party's lead candidate.
+In a video published on the SPD's social media channels late Thursday, Pistorius said he had just told the party leadership that he would not be available to stand as the party's lead candidate.

 "This is my sovereign and personal and only my decision," he said.